goadesign/pulse/rmap/README.md

 [![Replicated Map Append](../snippets/rmap-append.png)](../examples/rmap/basics/main.go#L60-L72)

 Values are stored as strings.
-The `AppendValues` method converts the values to a comma separated string before storing them.
+The list helpers store list values as JSON arrays so appends, uniqueness checks, and removals can round-trip without losing item boundaries.

 * The `Inc` method increments a counter by a given amount and returns the new value.